Polydile/dile-components/site/pages/components/dile-tabs.rocket.md

 - **selected**: This property sets the currently selected tab of the interface.
 By default the selected value need to be an integer, specifying th index of the selected tab (starting at 0 for the first tab, 1 for the second...).
 - **attrForSelected**: This property tells the ```<dile-tabs>``` component which attribute need to match the ```selected``` property to set the active tab.
 By default ```atrrForSelected``` is ```undefined```.
 In that case the ```selected``` property should be an integer and match to the index of the tab.
 If you set ```atrrForSelected``` with a value, then the ```selected``` property will be matched with the value of the attribute named in ```attrForSelected```.
 - **selectorId** (optional): A property to link this component to a dile-pages component and change automaticaly the page when this component updates.
 The dile-pages component also needs to have a selectorId attribute with the same value.
+- **hashSelection**: Boolean property.
+Connects the tabs component with the URL hash.
+When the component detects changes in the URL hash, it automatically changes its selected tab.
+Additionally, when a tab is selected, the component updates the URL hash.

 ## More complex example